 Jesus’ Way with Others

-I have been inspired recently by Emily P. Freeman’s words when she writes,
+I have been inspired recently by Emily P. Freeman’s words when she wrote,

 “I have a vision of a generation of believers who understand that the goal of life is Jesus and all the ways he wants to offer himself both to us and through us to the world.”